-- A statement of qualifications;

-- Proposed cost of services/fee structure:

-- Related experience with federal programs;

-- Capacity to perform the specific proposed task;

-- Experience in developing and/or implementing civil rights/equal opportunity/fair housing activities: - References-a list of past/current clients so that the proposals can be ranked based on past performance.
-The selection committee should contact these references and evaluate the respondent's experience, work performance, and capacity to perform; and - Proposed costs must be considered in the RFP process.
+- A statement of qualifications; - Proposed cost of services/fee structure (required); - Related experience with federal programs; - Capacity to perform the specific proposed task; - Experience in developing and/or implementing civil rights/equal opportunity/fair housing activities; and - References-a list of past/current clients so that the proposals can be ranked based on past performance.
+The selection committee should contact these references and evaluate the respondent's experience, work performance, and capacity to perform. - • both application preparation and administration services, and must clearly separate the scope and cost of the services associated with preparing an application and the scope and cost associated with administration of the grant.

 BEST PRACTICE: It is possible to solicit and procure for application preparation services and administration services in one step.
-The RFP must clearly indicate that bids are being solicited for both application preparation and administration services, and must clearly separate the scope and cost of the services associated with preparing an application and the scope and cost associated with administration of the grant.
+The RFP must clearly indicate that proposals are being solicited for